n1o/n1o.github.io/content/posts/tldr-hc-gae.md

 2. Coarsening

 ### Subgraph Assignment
-The idea is that we have an input graph which is compressed into an output graph, by assigning one or more nodes from the input graph, to a single node in the output graph.
+The idea is that we have an input graph which is compressed into an output graph, by assigning one or more nodes from the input graph to a single node in the output graph.
 The assignment works in two steps:

 1. Soft Assignment
 $$ S_{soft} =